 Luke's work covers crisis management, internal risk management and enforcement defence in multiple sectors, including extractives, outsourcing, commodities, tech, pharma and finance in matters involving financial crime, antitrust, cyber and ethical and compliance failings - often arising from whistleblowing.

-- Advising a major global pharma group in overturning the UK's Competition and Markets Authority's largest ever single antitrust fine after a three-year investigation
+- Advising Pfizer in overturning the UK's Competition and Markets Authority's largest ever single antitrust fine after a three-year investigation

 - Advising a FTSE 100 company in parallel criminal and regulatory investigations by multiple international enforcement agencies relating to alleged fraud by the company against a backdrop of related litigation

-- Advising a European based global financial institution subject to criminal tax investigations in multiple jurisdictions
+- Advising a European based global financial institution subject to criminal tax and regulatory investigations in multiple jurisdictions

 - Advising companies in multiple sectors on risk, crisis management and compliance policies and procedures.